horar/homebrew-openconnect-gui/README.md

-# Homebrew formula for OpenConnect-GUI project
+# homebrew-openconnect-gui

 [![Build Status](https://travis-ci.org/horar/homebrew-openconnect-gui.svg?branch=develop)](https://travis-ci.org/horar/homebrew-openconnect-gui)

+Homebrew formula for OpenConnect-GUI.

 ## How do I install this formulae?
 First add this tap to your homebrew using (you only need to do this once to initialize the tap):